cbid71/Personal_CKA_2025_Certification_Notes/CKA-2025/README.md

 - gateway API and TLS /!\
 - know to properly investigate kubelet
 - know role, and role bindings
+- Being able to deploy a network add (CNI) as calico for example

 # Command to be known